All guides

 Step 1: Add your vaccines to the medicine list

-Go to Health → Medicine Inventory.
-Add each vaccine product you use: the product name, manufacturer, the disease it targets, and the withdrawal period (check the product insert).
-This creates your vaccine catalogue.
+Go to Health → Vaccine Stock (Stock tab).
+Add each vaccine product you use: the product name, manufacturer, lot number, supplier, and storage location.
+This creates your on-farm vaccine inventory.

 Step 2: Create vaccination plans

-Go to Health → Vaccination Plans → New Plan.
+Go to Health → Vaccination Plans (Plans tab).
 Give it a name (e.g. "Cattle Annual Programme").
-Add the vaccines in sequence with their target intervals.
+Add the vaccines in sequence with their target intervals and label withdrawal days.
 For example:

 • Lumpy skin disease — annual, booster at 12 months